IFRS Foundation

 GHG Emissions

 The Meat, Poultry & Dairy industry generates significant Scope 1 greenhouse gas (GHG) emissions from both livestock and energy-intensive industrial processes.
-GHG emissions contribute to climate change and create additional regulatory compliance costs and risks for meat, poultry, and dairy companies due to climate change mitigation policies.
+GHG emissions contribute to climate change and create additional regulatory compliance costs and risks for meat, poultry and dairy entities because of climate change mitigation policies.
 The majority of the industry’s emissions stem directly from the animals themselves through the release of methane during enteric fermentation, and from manure storage and processing.
-The direct emissions from raising and producing livestock represent a significant portion of total GHG emissions released among all sources, both in the U.S. and globally.
-These emissions sources are currently not widely regulated, which presents uncertainties as to the future of GHG regulations for the industry.
-Companies in this industry also use large quantities of fossil fuels to meet energy needs, generating additional direct GHG emissions and increasing exposure to regulatory risks.
-Future emission regulations could result in additional operating and/or compliance costs.
-By implementing new technologies to capture animal emissions and focusing on energy efficiency, companies can mitigate regulatory risk and volatile energy costs while also limiting their GHG emissions.
+The direct emissions from raising and producing livestock represent a significant portion of total GHG emissions released among all sources.
+Currently, these emissions sources are not regulated widely, which presents uncertainties regarding the future of GHG regulations for the industry.
+Entities in this industry also use large quantities of fossil fuels to meet energy needs, generating additional direct GHG emissions and increasing exposure to regulatory risks.
+Future emission regulations could result in additional operating or compliance costs.
+By implementing new technologies to capture animal emissions and focusing on energy efficiency, entities may mitigate regulatory risk and volatile energy costs while also limiting GHG emissions.

 Energy Management

 The Meat, Poultry & Dairy industry relies heavily on purchased electricity and fuel as critical inputs for value creation.
-Companies’ use of electricity and fossil fuels in their operations results in direct and indirect greenhouse gas (GHG) emissions, which contribute to environmental impacts, including climate change and pollution.
-Purchased electricity is a significant operating cost for meat, poultry, and dairy companies.
+Entities’ use of electricity and fossil fuels in their operations results in indirect and direct greenhouse gas (GHG) emissions, which contribute to environmental impacts, including climate change and pollution.
+Purchased electricity is a significant operating cost for meat, poultry and dairy entities.
 Efficient energy usage is essential to maintain a competitive advantage in this industry, as purchased fuels and electricity account for a significant portion of total production costs.
-Decisions regarding the use of alternative fuels, renewable energy, and on-site generation of electricity versus purchasing from the grid can play an important role in influencing both the costs and the reliability of the energy supply.
+Decisions regarding alternative fuels use, renewable energy and on-site electricity generation versus purchasing from the grid can influence both the costs and the reliability of the energy supply.

 Water & Wastewater Management

 The Meat, Poultry & Dairy industry is water-intensive both in raising livestock and industrial processing.
-Additionally, companies in the industry typically generate wastewater, or effluent, from both animal production and processing activities.
-As water scarcity becomes an issue of growing importance due to population growth, increasing consumption per capita, poor water management, and climate change, companies in the industry may face higher operational costs or lost revenues due to water shortages and/or regulations resulting in production reduction.
-Companies can manage water-related risks and opportunities through capital investments and assessment of facility locations relative to water scarcity risks, improvements to operational efficiency, and partnerships with regulators and communities on issues related to water access and effluent.
+Additionally, entities in the industry typically generate wastewater or effluent, from both animal production and processing activities.
+As water scarcity becomes an issue of growing importance because of population growth, increasing consumption per capita, poor water management and climate change, entities in the industry may face higher operational costs or lost revenues because of water shortages or regulations resulting in production reduction.
+Entities can manage water-related risks and opportunities through capital investments and assessment of facility locations relative to water scarcity risks, improvements to operational efficiency, and partnerships with regulators and communities on issues related to water access and effluent.

 Ecological Impacts

-Meat, Poultry & Dairy industry operations have diverse ecological impacts, primarily because of significant land-use needs to raise livestock and the contamination of the air, land, and groundwater by animal waste.
-While the impacts are different, both traditional and Concentrated Animal Feeding Operations (CAFO) lead to significant ecological impacts.
-The primary concern from CAFOs and animal-product processing facilities is the generation of large and concentrated amounts of waste and pollutants into the environment.
+Meat, Poultry & Dairy industry operations have diverse ecological impacts, primarily because of significant land-use requirements to raise livestock and the contamination of the air, land and groundwater by animal waste.
+While the impacts are varied, both traditional and confined animal feeding operations may result in significant ecological impacts.
+The primary concern from confined animal feeding operations and animal-product processing facilities is the generation of large and concentrated amounts of waste and pollutants.
 Treating effluent and waste from facilities involves significant costs.
-Non-CAFO animal farming, which requires large tracts of pastureland, can lead to physical degradation of land resources.
-Land use and ecological impacts pose legal and regulatory risks in the form of fines, litigation, and difficulties obtaining permits for facility expansions or waste discharges.
+Non-confined animal feeding operations require large tracts of pastureland and may result in the physical degradation of land resources.
+Land use and ecological impacts pose legal and regulatory risks in the form of fines, litigation and difficulties obtaining permits for facility expansions or waste discharges.

 Product Quality & Safety

-Meat, poultry, and dairy products are either sold directly to consumers (e.g., milk or eggs) or are further processed into a wide variety of foods.
-Maintaining product quality and safety is crucial, as contamination by pathogens, chemicals, or spoilage presents serious human and animal health risks.
-Food safety practices and procedures in the industry have recently been subject to more intense scrutiny and oversight, and future outbreaks of diseases among livestock could lead to further governmental regulation.
-Product recalls can harm brand reputation, result in costly fines, reduce revenues, and increase regulatory scrutiny including trade restrictions.
-Obtaining food safety certifications or ensuring suppliers meet food safety guidelines may help companies in the industry safeguard product safety and communicate the quality of their products to buyers.
+Meat, poultry and dairy products are either sold directly to consumers (for example, milk or eggs) or are processed into a wide variety of foods.
+Maintaining product quality and safety is crucial because contamination by pathogens, chemicals or spoilage presents serious health risks to humans and animals.
+Food safety practices and procedures in the industry are often subject to intense scrutiny and oversight, and outbreaks of diseases among livestock may result in increased regulation.
+Product recalls can harm brand reputation, reduce revenues and lead to costly fines.
+Recalls can also increase regulatory scrutiny, which may lead to trade restrictions.
+Obtaining food safety certifications and ensuring suppliers follow food safety guidelines may help entities safeguard against product safety risks and improve consumers’ perceived quality of their products.

 Customer Welfare

-The use of antibiotics in livestock production is of increasing concern due to the potential impacts on public health.
-Prevalent use of antibiotics in livestock production that are also administered to humans may promote the development of antibiotic-resistant strains of bacteria.
-While the use of antibiotics in animal feed or water supplies can improve the output of animal production and enhance animal welfare in industrial farm settings, companies in the industry must balance these benefits with the potential for negative public health risks.
-The use of antibiotics in animal production presents reputational and regulatory risks, both of which can affect long-term profitability through impacts on demand and market share for meat, poultry, and dairy producers.
-Depending on the animal species, companies in the industry have differing levels of control over and management approaches to this issue, from having direct control over the feed and medicine administered by contract suppliers to more broadly setting requirements for suppliers.
+In livestock production, prevalent use of antibiotics that are also administered to humans may promote the development of antibiotic-resistant strains of bacteria.
+Although the use of antibiotics in animal feed or water supplies can improve the output of animal production and enhance animal welfare in industrial farm settings, entities in the industry must balance these benefits against the potential public health risks.
+The use of antibiotics in animal production presents reputational and regulatory risks, both of which can affect long-term profitability through effects on demand and market share for meat, poultry and dairy producers.
+Depending on the animal species, entities in the industry may have varying degrees of control over, and management approaches to, this issue.
+Entities may have direct control over the feed and medicine administered by contract suppliers in some instances but may set requirements for suppliers more broadly in others.

 Employee Health & Safety

 The Meat, Poultry & Dairy industry has relatively high injury rates compared with other industries given the prevalence of industrial machinery, chemicals, and a fast-paced, loud working environment.
-Common acute and chronic hazards include musculoskeletal disorders, exposure to chemicals and pathogens, and traumatic injuries from machines and tools.
-Worker injuries or fatalities can lead to reputational risks, high turnover, low worker morale and productivity, injury liability risks, and associated health care and workers’ compensation costs.
-Additionally, regulators may levy fines against companies for noncompliance with worker health and safety standards or require employee training to address preventable accidents.
-By developing a strong safety culture and reducing employees’ exposure to potentially harmful situations, a company can proactively guard against accidents and improve workforce health and safety.
+Common acute and chronic industrial hazards include musculoskeletal disorders, exposure to chemicals and pathogens, and traumatic injuries from machines and tools.
+Worker injuries or deaths may result in low worker morale and productivity, and prohibitive legal, financial and reputational risks to the entity.
+Regulators may levy fines against entities for worker health and safety standard non-compliance or mandate employee training to reduce preventable accidents.
+By developing a strong safety culture and reducing employees’ exposure to potentially harmful situations, an entity can safeguard against accidents and proactively improve workforce health and safety.

 Product Design & Lifecycle Management